OpenEthicsAI/OETP/docs/rfc/oetp-protocol.md

 ### Auditor

-A third-party organization, trusted to perform verification checks.
+A third-party, trusted to perform Verification checks and issue Verification Proofs.

 ### Verification

 A procedure to control the correspondence of the elements in the OETP Disclosure and the actual data processing and data collection practices of the Vendors.

+### Verification Proof

+A result of the formal Disclosure Verification procedure presented to a requestor.

 ### Chaining

-A process of combining Vendor Disclosures into a composite high-level ADM disclosure.
+A process of combining Disclosures of individual components into a composite high-level Disclosure for a Product.

 ### Label

-A user-facing graphical and textual descriptions of the ADM Product facilitating understanding of the values and risks it is carrying.
+A user-facing graphical and textual descriptions of the Product facilitating understanding of the values and risks it carries.

 ## Protocol Model

 ### Initial Disclosure

-The initial ADM Product disclosure is performed using a standardized disclosure form (for Example, see 1. [https://openethics.ai/label/](https://openethics.ai/label/)).
-The Developer or a Product Owner MUST submit data-processing and data-collection information on behalf of the Vendor.
+The initial Disclosure is created using a standardized disclosure form (for Example, see 1. [https://openethics.ai/label/](https://openethics.ai/label/)).
+A Vendor representative Product Owner or a  Developer MUST submit data-processing and data-collection information on behalf of their own organization (Vendor).
 The information about the end-point URL, as well as a contact email address MUST be specified.

 #### Disclosure Signature

 The Disclosure is organized into a predefined data schema and MUST be cryptographically signed using standard SHA3-512 hash implementation by the Disclosure recepient (Open Ethics).
-The integrity hash MUST be appended to a disclosure as OETP.shcema.integrity element.
+The integrity hash MUST be appended to a disclosure as OETP.schema.integrity element.

 #### Storage